-Rock of Cashel
+10. See the Rock of Cashel

 Another cool find and unique thing to do in Ireland visit the Rock of Cashel in Tipperary.
 This iconic complex and ruins is not only unique in Ireland but the entire world.
 The site is also referred to as St. Patrick’s Rock or the Cashel of Kings.

 This place has an interesting history dating back to the 5th century and the structures you see today dating back to the 12th century when the rock was gifted to the church.
 The Rock of Cashel is considered one of the most amazing remains of Celtic art and medieval architecture in Europe.

 Besides its impressive historical features, the Rock of Cashel is also incredibly photogenic.
 You can get one of the best shots from Hore Abbey, the ruined Cistercian monastery below the Rock of Cashel.

 Want to see the longest free hanging stalactite?
 If your answer is yes, then you will want to head over to Doolin for one of the coolest finds and most unique things to do in Ireland.

 The big attraction at this family-run tourist attraction is the giant hanging stalactite which hangs at almost 24 ft in height and weighs over 10 tons.
 You don’t need a ton of time to visit the caves, but it is worth witnessing if you happen to be driving along Ireland’s Wild Atlantic Way!

 12. Go on a Vikings Virtual Reality Tour